hithuc/nukethescammers/README.md

  Scams such as false YouTube Giveaways have to attract hundreds or thousands of viewers to be successful.

- Technical solutions could automate detection of Scam Videos but these solutions require development and a large number of views to design and train the systems.
+ Technical solutions could automate detection of Scam Videos but require development and many views to design and train the systems.
- Meanwhile people lose money and the credibility of the mimicked projects will suffer.
+ Meanwhile people lose money and the credibility of the mimicked projects suffers.

  Can we use the crowds viewing scam videos to protect and prevent the scams?
  Many views are required for these scams to work and there are probably at least 10 times as many viewers as victims.